Skip to content

 • Pay in full before or during your online enrolment (check if you are eligible to the University’s 3% early payment discount - eligibility criteria applies).

-Your fee invoice will be raised confirming your fee charge at the start of your academic session once you have fully completed your online enrolment and Welcome & ID check.
-If your fees have not been paid in full, any remaining fee balance will be set up on the payment plan the university offers for your course.
+Your fee invoice will be raised confirming your fee charge at the start of your academic session once you have fully completed your online enrolment and Welcome and ID check.
+If your fees have not been paid in full, any remaining fee balance will be set up on the payment plan the university offers for your programme.

 Once you have fully enrolled, you will be able to view your fee invoice, payments made and your payment plan for any unpaid fees using your My Finance in e:Vision.